mlacayoemery/somanalyst/doc/sphinx/source/arcgis/tutorial.rst

 Group Data Shapefile
 --------------------

-Grouping the shapes in the data shapefile
+Grouping the shapes in the data shapefile.

 1. Run the **Group Shapes** tool by double clicking on it in the **SOM Visualization** toolbox.